Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/laravel-creating-our-first-database-table.md

 - created_at: datetime
 - updated_at: datetime

-The id and timestamps are by default added by Laravel.
+The id and timestamps are, by default, added by Laravel.

 Now, we can run the following command to run our new migration: